-Post-viaduct traffic: Freeway congestion on Monday started early, ended early
+Post-viaduct traffic: Monday’s commute was manageable, but longer delays expected

 Learn more about Traffic Lab » | Follow us on Twitter »

-Monday was the first regular workday since the Friday night closure of the viaduct.
-The tunnel replacing the viaduct won’t open for another three weeks.

-Typically, commutes adjust dramatically on day one of a major Seattle highway shutdown, then revert to old patterns midweek.
-Delays of an hour can suddenly appear in rainy-day crashes, spilled oil or cargoes, or a transit vehicle malfunction.

-As for Monday afternoon, city engineers are keeping watch over usual hot spots where drivers leave downtown, said Matt Beaulieu, Seattle DOT transportation operations manager.
-These would typically include Denny Way onto Aurora Avenue North, the Howell Street corridor to northbound I-5, or the Sodo area around I-90, southbound I-5, Fourth Avenue South and Edgar Martinez Drive.
+As for Monday afternoon, city engineers watched the usual hot spots where drivers leave downtown, said Matt Beaulieu, SDOT transportation operations manager.
+These would typically include Denny Way onto Aurora Avenue North, the Howell Street corridor toward the northbound I-5 express lanes and southbound I-5, or the Sodo area around Interstate 90, southbound I-5, Fourth Avenue South and Edgar Martinez Drive.

-Traffic police will be dispatched to many intersections, notably the corner of Sixth Avenue and Wall Street, where the red bus lane tends to clog with general traffic and delay Aurora bus routes, such as the E Line.
+Traffic police were dispatched to many intersections, notably Sixth Avenue near Battery Street, where the red bus lane tends to clog with general traffic and delay Aurora bus routes, such as the E Line.

-“We have people traveling early … and other people arriving to work late,” Beaulieu said.
-“We really appreciate that folks were able to adjust their schedules and spread out the demand and really make the system work.”

-Some buses were delayed up to 30 minutes, from West Seattle and White Center, and some were delayed 20 minutes from north and east suburbs, though there seemed to be plenty of capacity, said King County Metro Transit spokesman Jeff Switzer.
-Metro deployed 20 additional buses on standby, to maintain frequent service in the Aurora and southwest corridors.
+A few buses were delayed up to 30 minutes, from West Seattle and White Center, though there seemed to be plenty of capacity, said King County Metro Transit spokesman Jeff Switzer.
+Metro deployed 20 additional buses on standby to maintain frequent service.
+A temporary waterfront bus lane was striped by SDOT to help afternoon buses bypass the crowded King Street Station area, en route from downtown to West Seattle.

-A highlight was the King County Water Taxi, where an extra boat was brought in to provide sailings every 20 minutes and boost capacity to nearly 900 passengers per hour each way.
+A highlight was the King County Water Taxi, where an extra boat allows sailings every 20 minutes and boosts capacity.

 “We’re telling folks, if you miss a vessel, you can see the next vessel,” said Metro spokesman Brent Champaco, standing dockside.
-Boats before 7 a.m. left half-full, leaving some people onshore to keep its schedule.
-At least one boat filled and ridership surged by two-thirds, to 1,200 total between 5 a.m. and 8:35 a.m., West Seattle Blog reported later.
+Some boats before 7 a.m. left half-full, leaving some people onshore to keep its schedule.

-Morale in the lineup seemed high despite freezing temperatures.
-Vivian Diaz said she normally takes the boat during summers but tried it on Monday.
-“I think it will go great.
-It’s very efficient,” she said.
-Her problem was her 18-block uphill walk on the downtown side, she said.
+Plenty of room remains on the vessels, even though they carried a total 1,350 passengers Monday morning, compared with 350 normally.
+Shuttle buses from neighborhoods to the dock filled, and Metro may consider adding more.
+The on-demand Ride2 door-to-dock shuttle service carried 156 morning customers.

+Kitsap Transit reported increased riders on its Bremerton and Kingston fast ferries to Seattle, led by the 7:05 a.m.
+Kingston departure with 165 passengers — 50 more than the same run carried Friday.

 Viaduct dread didn’t seem to make it to the Eastside.

-At Eastgate Park and Ride, bus commuters were blasé about the shutdown, expecting no impacts.
+At the Eastgate Park and Ride, bus commuters were blasé about the shutdown, expecting no effects.
 Commuters lined up.
 Buses came and went.
 If anything, volumes seemed lower than usual, with parking spots in Eastgate’s 1,614-car garage still available at 9 a.m.
 On an average day, the garage is 100 percent filled.

-Ashley Kern, who lives about two miles from Eastgate, was waiting for the 212 bus to downtown Seattle, where she works as a medical scribe, at 7 a.m. — about 20 minutes earlier than normal.
+Ashley Kern, who lives about 2 miles from Eastgate, was waiting for the 212 bus to downtown Seattle, where she works as a medical scribe, at 7 a.m. — about 20 minutes earlier than normal.

 “Hopefully it’s enough,” she said.